aitoroses/floxide/docs/adrs/0026-documentation-deployment-strategy.md

 1. **Setup Complexity**: Initial setup requires configuring GitHub Pages in repository settings.
 2. **Maintenance Overhead**: The workflow may need updates as GitHub Actions evolves.
 3. **Potential Conflicts**: Multiple documentation types may require careful coordination.
+4. **Incomplete Implementation**: The current implementation only includes MkDocs documentation, with Rustdoc integration planned for the future.

+## Future Work

+1. **Rustdoc Integration**: Add Rust API documentation generation to the workflow.
+2. **Combined Documentation**: Ensure both documentation types are accessible from a unified interface.

 ## Alternatives Considered